-The CFD code employs the data structure of overset mesh technique [30] to ease the handling of coupling parameters.
-In other words, the entire fluid domain is generated as the CFD mesh system and pure MD region is turned off as the `Hole' cell in the terminology of overset technique.
-Likewise, MD to CFD and CFD to MD boundary cells are declared as `Fringe' and `Donor' cells, respectively.
-The labor of mesh regeneration according to the change of coupling parameters (position and depth of hybrid layers) disappears with the overset data structure.
+The CFD code employs the data structure of the overset mesh technique [30] to ease the handling of the coupling parameters.
+In other words, the entire fluid domain is generated because the CFD mesh system and pure MD region is turned off as the “hole” cell in the terminology of the overset technique.
+Likewise, MD to CFD and CFD to MD boundary cells are declared “Fringe” and “Donor” cells, respectively.
+The labor of mesh regeneration due to the change in coupling parameters (the position and depth of the hybrid layers) disappears with the overset data structure.

-Both codes are equipped with the information exchange routine which consists of one file sender and one file receiver.
+Both codes are equipped with the information exchange routine, which consists of one file sender and one file receiver.
 These file interfaces are scheduled to turn on every sampling interval.
-The instantaneous properties in the Donor cells of continuum domain are transferred to MD site and referenced when applying constrained Lagrangian dynamics equation.
-Averaged molecular properties are sent to CFD domain and they are used as the boundary conditions of Fringe cells.
-All exchanged properties are written in MD unit: thus, CFD code is equipped with velocity unit conversion function and equation of state which changes the pressure solution from CFD site to equivalent density property in MD domain.
+The instantaneous properties in the donor cells of the continuum domain are transferred to the MD site and referenced when the constrained Lagrangian dynamics equation is applied.
+The averaged molecular properties are sent to the CFD domain, and they are used as the boundary conditions of the fringe cells.
+All exchanged properties are written in the MD unit: thus, the CFD code is equipped with a velocity unit conversion function and an equation of state, which changes the pressure solution from the CFD site to the equivalent density property in the MD domain.

-Along with the file interface, additional equations of motion are employed on MD code to accurately describe the influence of macroscopic flow variation on particle domain.
-First, the external force should be imposed to prevent leaving particles from the control domain and the force is applied to the normal direction of uppermost MD layer.
-A cost-effective classical external force model by [7] is employed as,
+In addition to the file interface, additional equations of motion are employed on the MD code to describe accurately the influence of macroscopic flow variation on the particle domain.
+First, external force should be imposed to prevent the particles from leaving the control domain; the force is applied in the normal direction of the uppermost MD layer.
+A cost-effective classical external force model by [7] is employed as